 She has published over 200 papers in national and international journals.
 She is an Associate Editor for PLoS Neglected Tropical Diseases and for Tropical Medicine and International Health, on the editorial board of Scientific Reports and is on several review committees for national and international research funding agencies.

 She is a member of the WHO's Global Advisory Committee on Vaccine Safety and the Immunization and Vaccine Implementation Research Advisory Committee and chairs the Immunization Technical Advisory Group for the WHO's South East Asian Region.
 She serves on the scientific advisory committee of several national and international organizations.

 A. Clinton White

 Dr White completed his undergraduate studies at Dartmouth College, USA, and medical studies at Indiana University School of Medicine, USA.
 He qualified in internal medicine at the University of Washington, USA, and in infectious diseases at Yale University, USA.
-He completed six months as a visiting scientist in Venezuela before coming to Texas in 1989.
-He currently directs the Infectious Disease Division, in the Department of Internal Medicine at the University of Texas Medical Branch in Galveston, USA.
-Among his clinical and research interests are host-parasite interactions for Cryptosporidium and other interstinal protozoa, clinical studies in cysticercosis, host responses controlling strongyloidiasis, facioliasis, opportunistic infections in HIV, and immunoregulation in HIV-TB co-infection.
+He spent six months as a visiting scientist in Venezuela before coming to Texas in 1989.
+He currently directs the Infectious Disease Division in the Department of Internal Medicine at the University of Texas Medical Branch in Galveston, USA.
+Among his clinical and research interests are host-parasite interactions for Cryptosporidium and other intestinal protozoa, clinical studies in cysticercosis, host responses controlling strongyloidiasis, facioliasis, opportunistic infections in HIV, and immunoregulation in HIV-TB co-infection.
 He has published over 130 peer-reviewed publications in addition to numerous book chapters.
 He is a past President of the clinical group and a councilor of the American Society for Tropical Medicine and Hygiene.